Cha0s2nd/cha0s2nd-vscode-cds/README.md

 # Cha0s Data Tools (Dynamics 365)

-An extension to assist when working with Dynamics 365 (CRM) and Common Data Services customizations.<br>The idea was to make uploading and publising webresources easier, and eventially manage the entire dev process.
+An extension to assist when working with Dynamics 365 (CRM) and Common Data Services customizations.<br>The idea was to make uploading and publishing web resources easier, and eventually manage the entire dev process.

 #### This extension is currently in beta, more features are being added and with it more bugs